Guides

 At the time of writing, smart lists are extremely experimental.
 There is no UI for creating or editing them, and the internal structures are subject to change

 Smart lists are stored combinations of filters that can be applied to your database, generating pseudo-lists on the fly.
+They are a powerful tool for organizing your books in a way that makes sense to you.

 Components